PrasannaGnanasekaran/CV/README.md

 As an Mechatronics Engineering student with a keen interest in software development, I bring a unique blend of technical and data analytical skills and a passion for coding and Interested to Explore Endless Opportunity In Field Of Mechatronics And Embark My Journey On The Same

 Skills: JAVA | PYTHON | HTML | PLC
+### SKILLS & EXPERIENCE
+ KODACY : Chennai, IN: Research & Dev Development Intern
+      • The Robotics internship comes with lessons and project to learn, built, code and simulates virtually.)
+• During my internship ,I had the opportunity to explore the world of Project Coding and deeplearning, which I subsequently applied to a significant projec

 - 🔭 I’m currently working on this page.